 This recommendation is supported by the New York State Sheriffs' Association and the New York State Association of Counties.
-It is recommended that the Tompkins County Legislature and City these changes to the Civil Service exam process.
+It is recommended that the Tompkins County Legislature and City of Ithaca Common Council pass a resolution recommending these changes to the Civil Service exam process.